Cash flow statement indirect method: Definition and examples

 1. Start with net income

-2. Adjust for non-cash expenses
+2. Add back non-cash expenses

+Other non-cash items to add back include impairment charges, deferred tax expense, and bad-debt provisions.
 Adding these back aligns net income with true cash movement.

-3. Adjust for changes in working capital
+4. Adjust for changes in working capital

+This is where most confusion happens.
 Account for changes in current assets and liabilities to match net income with actual cash effects:

 | Account | When to subtract | When to add | Explanation |